 Helpful links for road traffic accidents involving children

 These organisations provide useful information if your child has been involved in a road traffic accident:

 - This charity works to reduce the number of children and young people killed, disabled or seriously injured in accidents.
 They offer free advice to parents and carers as well as guide you to support professionals who work with children and families.

 - This hospice provides clinical, emotional and practical support to families of seriously ill children to make the most of the time they have together.
 A dedicated support worker can help you arrange fun and rewarding experiences and access specialist carers.

 - Established following the closure of the Advisory Centre for Education, this is a helpful resource for parents and carers, with the same ethos: providing easy-to-understand information about the education system in England.

-- Providing information about strokes, this Dallas-based organisation provides news and medical insight – including what to do in an emergency – and provides guidance for the educational needs of children after strokes.
+- Providing information about strokes, this organisation provides news and medical insight – including what to do in an emergency – and provides guidance for the educational needs of children after strokes.

 - Learn about some of the legal issues you may need to think about if your child has been in a road traffic accident.
 This government website covers aspects like power of attorney, deputyship and managing a person’s finances and property.